 - 1. Each student is assigned an academic advisor.
 Students should consult with the academic advisor for any program related concerns. - Students are responsible for reading the Student Handbook.
 Students are responsible for signing and submitting the Student Handbook Agreement Statement to affirm they have read and fully understand the policies therein.
-The agreement must be uploaded to Castle Branch along with all required compliance documentation. - 3.
-Classes are scheduled so that a full-time student can complete the typical program of studies in the designated time frame.
-Part-time students or students taking courses out-of-sequence, may experience delay in obtaining necessary courses for timely progression in the program. - 4.
-Students who need to change to part-time status must follow the steps below and may experience delay in obtaining necessary courses for timely progression in the program.
-To request a change from full- to part-time status, the student must: - a.
-Set up an appointment to meet with their academic advisor and the Associate Director of the Program. - b.
-Upon approval of change in status, the Associate Director of the Program will become the student's academic advisor. - 5.
-The Associate Director of the Program and student will develop a revised and individualized program of study that the student will follow. - 6.
-The student is responsible for obtaining a copy of the revised program of studies worked out with the Associate Director of the Program. - 7.
-The student is responsible for enrolling in classes in the sequence identified in their program of studies.
+The agreement must be uploaded to Castle Branch along with all required compliance documentation. - The student is responsible for enrolling in classes identified in their program of studies.
 Should circumstances interrupt or delay registering for the designated classes, student must notify the Associate Director of the Program, the department administrative assistant, and faculty advisor for modification of the planned program of studies.
-The APR Committee and Coordinator of Clinical

-- Placements will be notified by the faculty advisor of the proposed interruption. - 8.
-The student is responsible for meeting all prerequisites to courses for which the student is registering. - 9.
-The student is responsible for scheduling student-advisor-and student-instructor meetings as needed. - 10.
-The student may not register for any clinical course until all conditions of admission, undergraduate nursing prerequisites, and liberal arts and science requirements are completed.
-Students who are not in compliance will be withdrawn from the course(s) for which they are currently registered.
-Students will be denied progression in the program up to and including graduation until all requirements are met.
+The APR Committee and Coordinator of Clinical Placements will be notified by the faculty advisor of the proposed interruption. - 3.
+The student is responsible for meeting all prerequisites to courses for which the student is registering. - 4.
+The student is responsible for scheduling student-advisor and student-instructor meetings as needed.